anthony-callender/ark_analysis_ai/README.md

 - [Shadcn](https://ui.shadcn.com/) for the UI
 - [Aceternity](https://aceternity.com/) for the UI

-# ARK Analysis AI Vector Store Optimization
+# ARK Analysis AI Schema Optimization

-This document provides instructions for rebuilding the vector store with a filtered set of target tables to improve retrieval performance.
+This document provides instructions for the optimized schema approach in the ARK Analysis AI application.

+## Streamlined Architecture

+The application has been optimized with a streamlined approach:

+1. **Direct Table Access**: The application provides direct access to all 13 key tables via `getPublicTablesWithColumns`
+2. **Vector-Based Rule Retrieval**: The vector store contains ONLY schema rules, not table/column information
+3. **Focused Table Selection**: Limited to only the most relevant tables for common analytical questions

-## Filtered Target Tables
+## Target Tables

-The application has been optimized to focus only on these key tables:
+The application focuses exclusively on these key tables:

 ```
 - subject_areas